GraphicsBlast

 Once you've downloaded and decompressed the compiler, you will need to add the binaries to your system's PATH variable.
 When you type in a program's name into the command line, this variable defines the folders the system will look in to find that program.

 To add the compiler's folder to the PATH variable, right-click the start button, and then click on "system".
 In this window, click the search bar and type in "environment variables" and click on the option "Edit environment variables for your account".
 Create a new entry here, then click the browse button and navigate to where you downloaded MinGW.
 Navigate into the "bin" folder, and then you click "Ok" to add the folder as a new entry to our PATH.
-Click Ok on this window also to finalise our new PATH variable.
+Click "Ok" on this window also to finalise our new PATH variable.
 Any existing terminals will need to be fully closed and re-opened for this change to take effect.

 SDL3